Maximal towers and ultrafilter bases in computability: Introduction

 The witnesses for cardinal characteristics are always uncountable.
 In contrast, in our setting, the analogous objects are countable.
 They will be considered as sequences of sets rather than unordered collections.
 For, a single set~$X$ can be used as a name for such a sequence of sets: Let $X^{[n]}$ denote the ``column'' $ \{ u \colon \langle u, n \rangle \in X \}$.\footnote{For definiteness, we employ the usual computable Cantor pairing function $\langle x,n \rangle$.
 Note that $\langle x,n \rangle \ge x,n $.
 This property is useful in simplifying notation in some of the constructions below.} To every set~$X$, we can associate a sequence $\seq{X_n}\sN n$ in a canonical way by setting $X_n = X^{[n]}$.
 (When introducing terminology, we will sometimes ignore the difference between $\seq{X_n}\sN n$ and~$X$.)
 An alternate viewpoint is that a set~$X$ is a name for the unordered collection of sets in its coded sequence.
 Although such a name includes more information than is in the unordered family, this information is suppressed when we quantify over all names; our results can be read in this context.

 With this naming system, one can now use sequences as oracles in computations.
 We view the combinatorial classes of sequences as mass problems.
 To measure their relative complexity, we compare them via \emph{Medvedev reducibility} $\le_s$: Let~$\+C$ and~$\+D$ be sets of functions on~$\NN$, also known as \emph{mass problems}.
-We say that~$\+C$ is Medvedev reducible to~$\+D$ and write $\+C\le_s \+D$ if there is a Turing functional~$\Theta$ such that $\Theta^g \in \+C$ for each $ g \in \+D$.
-Less formally, we say that functions in~$\+D$ uniformly compute functions in~$\+C$.
+One says that~$\+C$ is Medvedev reducible to~$\+D$ and writes $\+C\le_s \+D$ if there is a Turing functional~$\Theta$ such that $\Theta^g \in \+C$ for each $g \in \+D$.
+Less formally, one says that functions in~$\+D$ uniformly compute functions in~$\+C$.
 We will also refer to the weaker \emph{Muchnik reducibility}: $\+C\le_w \+D$ if each function in~$\+D$ computes a function in~$\+C$.

 With subsequent research in mind, we will set up our framework to apply to general countable Boolean algebras rather than merely the Boolean algebra of the computable sets.
 Throughout, we fix a countable Boolean algebra~$\mathbb B$ of subsets of~$\NN$ closed under finite differences.
 Our basic objects will be sequences of sets in~$\mathbb B$.
 We will obtain meaningful results already when we fix a countable Turing ideal~$\+I$ and let~$\mathbb B$ be the sets with degree in~$\+I$.
 While we mainly study the case when~$\B$ consists of the computable sets, in Section~\ref{sec:other_BAs}, we briefly consider two other cases: the $K$-trivial sets and the primitive recursive sets.